dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     2. Otherwise, bind the variable's identifier to `v`.
 The match always succeeds (if it didn't throw).

+*   **Null-assert binder**:

+    1. If `v` is null then throw a runtime exception. *Note that we throw even if this appears in a refutable context.
+The intent of this pattern is to assert that a value *must* not be null.*

+    2. Otherwise, match the inner pattern against `v`.

 *   **Literal matcher** or **constant matcher**: The pattern matches if `o == v` evaluates to `true` where `o` is the pattern's value.